appababba/AI-ML-Scripts-Python/README.md

 # zyBooks AI & ML Python Problem Sets

 ## Overview
-This repository contains a collection of Python problem sets completed as part of zyBooks coursework on Artificial Intelligence and Machine Learning.
-The problem sets cover foundational and advanced topics in AI and ML, including classification, regression, deep learning, decision trees, ensemble models, clustering, support vector machines, and dimensionality reduction.
-These exercises were completed to deepen my understanding of AI/ML concepts and their implementation in Python.
+This repository contains a collection of Python problem sets completed on Artificial Intelligence and Machine Learning.
+The scripts cover foundational and advanced topics in AI and ML, including classification, regression, deep learning, decision trees, ensemble models, clustering, support vector machines, and dimensionality reduction.
+These exercises can be completed to deepen your understanding of AI/ML concepts and their implementation in Python.

 ## Table of Contents
 - [Overview](#overview)